 How can you help reduce your sugar intake?

-- Don’t take sugar in your tea: Reduce the amount of sugar in your tea and coffee until you adjust to the taste.
+- Don’t take sugar in your tea: try reducing the amount of sugar in your tea and coffee gradually until you adjust to the taste.

-- Cooking from scratch: This means you know how much sugar is going into your food.
+- Cook from scratch when you can: this means you know how much sugar is going into your food.

-- Drink more water: Dehydration can make us hungry so make sure you drink enough.
+- Drink more water: dehydration can make us feel hungry and more likely to reach for a sugar boost, so make sure you drink enough.